single.twig

 Angely Bouillot started to talk with Red Bull a few years ago but back then there were not many women.
 I reached out to them in December 2023, because I felt like it was time to get a women’s division.
 I heard that Pippa van Iersel was also in touch with them.

 Then together we were pushing all the time.
 In September we had a meeting with them again.
 This time they they came very prepared, they had a PowerPoint and everything.
-A few weeks ago we saw it [on social media] and then it was like another dream coming through.
+A few weeks ago we saw it [on social media] and then it was like another dream coming true.

 images: Svetlana Romantsova